-Emergency Shelters: The INN operates 3 emergency shelters in Nassau County: two of the shelters are dedicated to providing temporary refuge for homeless families, and one provides temporary refuge to homeless men.
+Emergency Shelters: The INN operates 2 emergency shelters in Nassau County: one shelter is dedicated to providing temporary refuge for homeless families, and one provides temporary refuge to homeless men.

 Long-Term Housing:The INN provides 10 formerly homeless families with safe, affordable housing in the Long Term Housing Program throughout Long Island.
 These families receive case management services to assist them in reaching goals of self-sufficiency and independence.

 Supportive Services: The INN’s model program focuses on the cause of homelessness, empowering families to become self-sufficient.
 Social workers work with volunteers and staff to provide residents in the Long-Term Housing Program with comprehensive supportive services including: counseling and case management, life skills training, tenancy and home management, educational tutoring for children and parents, and vocational training.